nomad-software/tkd/README.md

 #### Libraries

-**Tkd requires v8.6.1 of the Tcl/Tk libraries or greater installed.**
+Tkd requires version **8.6.1** of the Tcl/Tk libraries or greater installed.

 ##### Windows